Kaiji: Final Game

 Kaiji: Final Game (カイジ ファイナルゲーム, Kaiji Fainaru Gēmu) is a 2020 Japanese live-action film based on the manga series Kaiji by Nobuyuki Fukumoto.
-It is the final installment of a trilogy directed by Tōya Satō and premiered in Japan on January 10, 2020.
+It is the third installment of the Kaiji film series directed by Tōya Satō and premiered in Japan on January 10, 2020.
 Unlike the first two previous films, Kaiji and Kaiji 2, Kaiji: Final Game is not based on a specific part of the series and it is a completely original story written by Fukumoto.
+A fourth film, titled Kaiji: Jinsei Revenge Game, is set to premiere in 2027.

 Plot

 The story takes place in 2020 Japan following the Tokyo Olympics, as the nation experiences rapid economic collapse.
 Hyperinflation destabilizes society while government insolvency leads to widespread exploitation of workers.
 Kaiji Itō, living in poverty, struggles with daily survival when he learns his former overseer Tarō Ōtsuki has become president of the Teiai conglomerate. Ōtsuki recruits Kaiji to participate in "Tower of Babel", a high-stakes gambling event designed to entertain wealthy elites while offering desperate participants a chance at fortune.
 Subsequent games—including the asset-based "Final Judgment", the lethal "Dream Jump", and the modified "Gold Rock Paper Scissors"—test both Kaiji's gambling skills and his ability to survive Teiai's exploitative system.
 As the challenges escalate, Kaiji must rely on his wits to navigate the deadly games and confront the conglomerate's corruption.